tariecoinfo/metacat-installation/install metacat on ubuntu16.04_2020.md

 > Metacat needs a folder to store files such as raw dataset,logs.
 So you need create a folder called metacat under /var.
 During installation this folder need to be able to write (writable). you can change the right of folder after completing installation.

 sudo mkdir /var/metacat

-sudo chown -R tomcat7:tomcat7 /var/metacat
+sudo chown -R tomcat8:tomcat8 /var/metacat

 sudo chmod -R 775 /var/metacat

-### enable virtual host and restart apache2 and tomcat7
+### enable virtual host and restart apache2 and tomcat8

 sudo a2ensite metacat.conf
-sudo /etc/init.d/tomcat7 restart-
+sudo /etc/init.d/tomcat7 restart
 sudo /etc/init.d/apache2 restart

 ### copy .war files to /var/lib/tomcat7/webapps

 > metacat bin .war files can be downloaded from https://knb.ecoinformatics.org. the latest version of this writing is 12.12.3.
-> the version 1.9.5 you need knb.war. the version 12.12.3 you need metacat.war, metacatui.war, and metacat-index.war.
+> the version 2.13.0 you need metacat.war, metacatui.war, and metacat-index.war.

 sudo cp *.war /var/lib/tomcat7/webapps